Laskiaispulla – Finnish Shrove Buns

 Notes

-I just made these for the first time in our new home in Alabama and I want to add a few notes.
+After making these in our home in Alabama and I needed to add a few notes:

 Alabama is very humid and I needed to add about 1/2 cup more flour in the end that I never had to use in Finland.
 So you may need to add some more depending on humidity, but start with the listed amounts/weights of flour.

-Keywords: Finland, Finnish food, Shrove buns, Laskiaispulla, fat tuesday, cardamom, dessert, pastry
+Keywords: Finland, Finnish food, Shrove buns, Laskiaispulla, Fat Tuesday, Shrovetide bun, cardamom, dessert, pastry, semla, Shrove Tuesday, Cardamom, Almond Paste, fastelavnsbolle, Lent, Easter